MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-four-computers.md

 The following procedure describes how to install the System Center - Service Manager management server, the Service Manager database, the data warehouse management server, data warehouse databases, and the Service Manager console in a four\-computer topology.
 You start the deployment process by installing the Service Manager management server and the Service Manager console on one computer and the Service Manager database on a second computer.
 Before you start, ensure that Microsoft SQL&nbsp;Server&nbsp;2016 is installed on the computer that will host the Service Manager database.

- During Setup, you will be prompted to provide credentials for the following accounts:
+ During Setup, you'll be prompted to provide credentials for the following accounts:

 - Management group administrator